wsdfhjxc/virtual-desktop-bar/README.md

 ## Installation

-Installing the applet directly from the Plasma Add-On Installer will not work.
-To install it, either get the applet as a distro specific package, or follow some simple instructions and build it from source by yourself.
+To install the applet, either get it as a distro specific package, or build it from source by yourself.

 ### Packages

-Arch Linux users can get the applet as an [AUR package](https://aur.archlinux.org/packages/plasma5-applets-virtual-desktop-bar-git) (thanks cupnoodles).
+Arch Linux users can get the applet as an [AUR package](https://aur.archlinux.org/packages/plasma5-applets-virtual-desktop-bar-git) made by cupnoodles.

-Currently, there are no preconfigured or prebuilt packages for other distributions.

 ### From source

 First, you need to install some required dependencies:

-* For Kubuntu or KDE neon, run: `./scripts/install-ubuntu-deps.sh`
+* On Kubuntu or KDE neon, run: `./scripts/install-ubuntu-deps.sh`
-* For Arch Linux or Manjaro, run: `./scripts/install-arch-deps.sh`
+* On Arch Linux or Manjaro, run: `./scripts/install-arch-deps.sh`
-* For openSUSE, run: `./scripts/install-opensuse-deps.sh`
+* On openSUSE, run: `./scripts/install-opensuse-deps.sh`
-* For Fedora, CentOS or RHEL, run: `./scripts/install-redhat-deps.sh`
+* On Fedora, CentOS or RHEL, run: `./scripts/install-redhat-deps.sh`

 Then, compile the source code and install the applet: